cookiezombie/Useful-Linux-Command-Line-Commands/README.md

 # **Common Commands in the Linux Command Line**
 Learning how to use the command line can open up a whole new world.
 Even knowing a few basic commands can allow you to perform useful tasks.
 Plus, all your friends will be impressed with your new "hacker" skills!

-When we open up a terminal session we see something similar to:
+When we open up a terminal session we see something like:
 >**`jeff@localhost:~$`**

-The `jeff@localhost:~$` is called a shell prompt and lists things like your username (mine is jeff) and the name of your linux machine (such as localhost).
-Whenever we first open up the terminal we see the shell prompt.
+`jeff@localhost:~$` is called a shell prompt and lists your username (jeff) and the name of your linux machine (mine is named localhost).
+The shell prompt is the first thing we see Whenever we open up the terminal.
 We start typing our commands at the end of the shell prompt after the $ symbol.

 ## **Print working directory**
 ### **`pwd`**
-As an example, typing **`pwd`** into the terminal
+Typing **`pwd`** into the terminal
 >**`jeff@localhost:~$ pwd`**

 returns: